helium/HIP/0024-transfer-hotspot-percentage-ownership.md

 that could be automated with percentage transfer of hotspot ownership.
 For example, owners have to calculate payouts for each of their hosts and pay out each host manually.
-Likewise, hosts have to cross-reference hotspot earnings tracker platforms with their payments in order to ensure they are getting fair payouts and that their hotspots are currently functioning properly.
-Automating these tasks by allowing for a percentage transfer of hotspot ownership would benefit the Helium network as it would reduce the time and energy needed to maintain host-owner relationships, as well as by giving rise to a new type of relationship, the owner-owner relationship.
+Likewise, hosts have to cross-reference hotspot earnings tracker platforms with their payments in order to ensure they are getting fair payouts.
+Hosts must also reference earnings tracker platforms in order to ensure their hotspots are alive and well.
+Automating these tasks would benefit the Helium network as it would reduce the time and energy needed to maintain host-owner relationships, as well as by giving rise to a new type of relationship, the owner-owner relationship.